 Benefits and Uses of Amla Oil

-People who regularly use amla oil suffer from dandruff, dry skin, hair loss, dehydration, a poor immune system, high blood pressure, high cholesterol, oxidative stress, premature aging, wrinkles, age spots, blemishes, scars, flu, cough, cold, congestion and inflammation, as well as people who are at a high risk of cancer.
+People who regularly use amla oil suffer from dandruff, dry skin, hair loss, dehydration, a poor immune system, high blood pressure, high cholesterol, oxidative stress, premature aging, wrinkles, age spots, blemishes, scars, flu, cough, cold, congestion and inflammation.

-Antioxidant Capacity: The high levels of vitamin C, flavonoids and other antioxidants in amla oil make it a very powerful ally against oxidative stress and the negative effects of free radicals in the body.
-Free radicals can stimulate cell mutation and increase your risk of cancer, so when consumed internally (in small doses), this oil can shield you from many chronic diseases.
+The high levels of vitamin C, flavonoids and other antioxidants in amla oil make it a very powerful ally against oxidative stress and the negative effects of free radicals in the body.
+Free radicals can stimulate cell mutation and increase the risk of various diseases, so when consumed internally (in small doses), this oil may shield you from many chronic diseases.

-Heart Health: This oil has proven benefits for high blood pressure and high cholesterol.
-The potassium and other anti-inflammatory compounds in amla oil can help relieve tension in the cardiovascular system, while the healthy fatty acids can lower overall cholesterol levels, helping to protect against atherosclerosis, heart attacks and strokes.
+This oil has proven benefits for high blood pressure and high cholesterol.
+The potassium and other anti-inflammatory compounds in amla oil can help relieve tension in the cardiovascular system, while the healthy fatty acids can lower overall cholesterol levels, helping to protect against atherosclerosis, heart attacks, and strokes.

-Immune System: The antibacterial potential of amla oil makes it ideal for soothing bacterial infections in the gut, cutting through colds, flus and congestion, and generally acting as a tonic for your entire immune system.
+The possibly antibacterial potential of amla oil makes it ideal for soothing bacterial infections in the gut, cutting through colds, flu, and congestion, and generally acting as a tonic for your entire immune system.

-Premature Aging: There are some unavoidable signs of aging, including the early onset of chronic disease, wrinkles, age spots, blemishes, varicose veins and many more.
+There are some unavoidable signs of aging, possibly including the early onset of chronic disease, wrinkles, age spots, blemishes, varicose veins and many more.
 Fortunately, the regular application of this antioxidant-rich oil can minimize the appearance of these age-related symptoms by stimulating growth and eliminating toxins.

-Inflammation: From localized inflammation on joints or muscle aches to full-body inflammation, gut health and the respiratory tracts, the fatty acids in amla oil can soothe the body and its tissues, lubricate the joints, and help to ease pain.
+From localized inflammation on joints or muscle aches to full-body inflammation, gut health, and the respiratory tracts, the fatty acids in amla oil can soothe the body and its tissues, lubricate the joints, and help to ease the pain.